allenai/dolma3/datasets/dolmino2/pools/2T/reddit_to_flashcards/README.md

 Finally, the data from Step #2 was input to a synthetic rewriting pipeline to generate academic QA items with coverage of diverse question formats.

-We defined 7 categories of question structure inspired by variation observed in MMLU, and used these to construct prompts for QA text generation.
-The structure categories are as follows:
-1. open-ended
-2. statement completion
-3. fill-in-the-blank
-4. statement truth verification
-5. which-of-following-has-property-X
-6. which-of-following-is-true
-7. in-question options

-For each structure category we constructed a prompt for generating questions of that category given an input text.
-Within the templates we inserted texts drawn from the submission/comment data from Step #2.
-We iterated over the submission/comment pairs, and for each of these texts we sampled a format category.
-For longer input texts, structure categories were resampled and prompted for again, a number of times proportional to the length of the text.
+We defined 7 categories of question structure inspired by variation observed in MMLU, and for each structure category we constructed a prompt template for generating questions of that category given an input text.
+Within the templates we then inserted texts drawn from the submission/comment data from Step #2.
+For each submission/comment text we sampled at least one format category to prompt for -- for longer input texts, structure categories were resampled and prompted for again, a number of times proportional to the length of the text.
 These prompts were submitted to GPT-4o mini.

 ### 4. Postprocessing

-GPT-4o mini outputs were parsed into separate QA items based on the "%%%%" separator.
-We retained all items containing the string "Answer: ".
+GPT-4o mini outputs were parsed into separate QA items based on the "%%%%" separator requested in the prompts.
+We kept all items containing the string "Answer: ".

 ---